peytoncordero/DRI25/command-line.md

 ```
 ## Cleaning the data

-We didn’t tell you this before, but there are duplicate lines in our data!
+We didn't tell you this before, but there are duplicate lines in our data!
 Three, to be exact.
-Before removing them, let’s see how many entries are in our .csv file
+Before removing them, let's see how many entries are in our .csv file

 ```console
 $ cat nypl_items.csv | wc -l